roshanmeht/Netflix-React/README.md

 ## Features

 - Dynamic Movie Listings : Fetch and display movies from an API.
-- Responsive Design : Fully responsive layout for desktop and mobile.
+- Responsive Design : Fully responsive layout for desktop,tablet and mobile.
 - Interactive UI : Smooth scrolling and hover effects for a Netflix-like experience.
 - Authentication : Secure user sign-in and sign-up using Firebase.
 - Trailer Preview : Watch trailers directly within the app using YouTube API.
 - Categorized Content: Organize movies and shows into categories like trending, top-rated, and genres.
+- Search Functionality: Search for movies by title using TMDB API